tmbo/deep-nlp-scala/README.md

 # deep-nlp-scala
-Using deep learning to POS tag sentences using scala + DL4J
+Using deep learning to POS tag sentences using scala + DL4J.

+This is a showcase repository intended to evaluate different algorithms on the task of POS tagging german sentences.
+There is a Multilayerperceptron (from scratch), a Hidden-Markov-Model (from scratch) and a RBF deep net (based on DL4J) implementation.

 ## Installation
 To execute the project one needs to make sure sbt 0.13 and java >= 1.6 is installed.